-The Paper holds the view that Hong Kong needs to have a holistic strategy for the financial services sector.
+The Report holds the view that Hong Kong needs to have a holistic strategy for the financial services sector.
 The long term strategy to become a significant financial centre comprises 4 layers of building blocks:

-- (a) The vision for Hong Kong as an international financial centre. - (b) The market opportunities which Hong Kong should strive to capture. - (c) The enablers required to capture the opportunities and grow substainably in the long-term. - (d) The foundation upon which all the above is built.
+- (a) The vision for Hong Kong as an international financial centre. - (b) The market opportunities which Hong Kong should strive to capture. - (c) The enablers required to capture the opportunities and grow sustainably in the long-term. - (d) The foundation upon which all the above is built.

-The Paper considers that Hong Kong's overall success as an international financial centre owes much to its world class infrastructure, sound regulatory structure, and unique access to market opportunities.
+The Report considers that Hong Kong's overall success as an international financial centre owes much to its world class infrastructure, sound regulatory structure, and unique access to market opportunities.
 Its world class business environment includes (a) trusted rule of law, transparent regulatory structure and free flow of funds, (b) ability to attract top talent (c) efficient transport and professional services infrastructure (d) being a gateway to Mainland China, (e) high compatibility with the rest of the international markets.

-ICC-HK noted the 4 components of the overall strategy and the advantageous attributes of Hong Kong for business and investment set out in the Paper.
-ICC-HK has no dispute on the Vision as a goal, but realize that it has to be viewed against Hong Kong's competence and the environment in which Hong Kong is placed.
+ICC-HK accepts the Vision as a goal, but it has to be viewed against Hong Kong's competence and the environment in which Hong Kong is placed.

-While Hong Kong has a sound regulatory structure as the Paper asserts, it would appear that Hong Kong regulators are more concerned about compliance with rules and regulations.
-Admittedly it is important to protect investors, over-emphasis of this however could distract official attention from facilitating business to grow.
-Overseas regulatory measures are a useful source of reference, and Hong Kong should adopt those suited for its environment.
+While Hong Kong has a sound regulatory structure as the Report asserts, it would appear that Hong Kong regulators are more concerned about compliance with rules and Admittedly it is important to protect investors, over-emphasis of this regulations. however could distract official attention from facilitating business to grow.
+Overseas regulatory measures are a useful source of reference, and Hong Kong should adopt those suited for it s environment.
 There is concern that the Administration is trying to tighten control of market behaviour too much but in too short a period of time.
-In the case of Reminbi business, there is suggestion that Hong Kong rules are more restrictive than those of other offshore centres.
+In the case of Renminbi business, there is suggestion that Hong Kong rules are more restrictive than those of other offshore centres.
 Overtime Hong Kong will lose its advantage as a pioneer.
 Overall, business have to adjust with difficulty but with added resources.
 Even the regulatory authorities have to adjust to increasing regulatory workload so much so its efficiency is affected.
 There lacks a transparent process of approval of products resulting in extended time required, and confusion over what rules or procedures business will have to comply to obtain approval of products.
 In comparison, Singapore authorities gave a guiding hand to facilitate business to implement their plans.
-There is also concern that Hong Kong should avoid giving the impression that some market participants are more favourably treated by the financial or monetary authorities because of their origin background.
+There is also concern that Hong Kong should avoid giving the impression that some market participants are more favourably treated by the authorities because of their origin background.